+Five hours after boarding our flight in Christchurch, New Zealand, the intrepid Exploratorium crew arrives on the southern-most continent.
+We speak to Robin Bell from the AGAP (Antarctic Gamburtsev Province) expedition.
+This is the first systematic study of our planet's last unexplored mountain range.
+This webcast was our first this season, and we had some technical difficulties.
 The POLENET project installed their newest high-precision GPS system on Deverall Island, Antarctica.
 These GPS systems tell scientists how much the ground underneath the ice sheet is moving upward.
 This has important implications on the movement of the West Antarctic Ice Sheet and its interplay with the rock below.
 Learn more about it in this audio report from correspondent Kelly Carroll.
 Thanksgiving Day weather at McMurdo Station, Antarctica, turned out to be pretty interesting, as weather always can change quickly here.
 Our holiday weekend greeted us with 50 mph winds, but it didnt affect the great feast we had in the dining hall.
-Adélie penguins feeding chicks at Cape Royds, Antarctica.
-Adélie penguins walking across ice on the Ross Sea, Antarctica.
-Adélie penguins sitting on eggs in their nests at Cape Royds, Antarctica.
-Adélie penguins engaging in a behavior called tobogganning.
+Adlie penguins feeding chicks at Cape Royds, Antarctica.
+Adlie penguins walking across ice on the Ross Sea, Antarctica.
+Adlie penguins sitting on eggs in their nests at Cape Royds, Antarctica.
+Adlie penguins engaging in a behavior called tobogganning.
 Like sledding, penguins cruise along the slick ice on their bellies -- a faster way of traveling than by walking.
 In this audio dispatch, correspondent Jack Walter describes his first week at the team's field camp on the West Antarctic Ice Sheet.
 Hear about their research on lakes under the glaciers and get a slice of life as a remote polar scientist.
 In this audio dispatch, correspondent Saffia Hossainzadeh describes her journey to her team's deep field site via a stop at Siple Dome station.
 In part one, hear about the difficulties involved in escorting 700 pounds of explosives through Antarctica.
-In this audio dispatch, correspondent Saffia Hossainzadeh describes her journey to her team's deep field site via a stop at Siple Dome station.
-In part two, hear about our combat-style landing at Siple Dome’s remote air strip.
-This video captures the energy and excitement of traversing across the sea ice to the Offshore New Harbor Field Camp.